tfoote/ros_ifc6410_guide/installing_ubuntu/README.md

 If the device is available in fastboot mode `sudo fastboot devices` will list the device.

-To flash the devices use the following commands.
+To flash the devices use the following commands from inside the extracted BSP.

-The images are contained in the BSP 1.3 downloaded from Inforce, they already contain the proprietary firmware.
-You do not need to follow the Linaro instructions for inserting them into the images.

 ```
 sudo fastboot flash boot linaro_1410_boot.img